 Are There Electrical Training Programs on the Weekend?

 Unfortunately, electrical trade schools do not usually offer weekend only classes.
-Because of the depth and complexity of electrical programs, it would take too long to complete a program only on weekends.
+Courses offered only on weekends would take too long to complete.
 Some programs may incorporate weekends into their normal training schedule, but classes offered only on the weekend are rare.

 Trade Schools with Night or Evening Electrical Classes